lgerrets/DuoDungeonPlugin/README.md

   - customized health
   - mobs do not move until their piece is active ()
   - stop natural despawn?
+- have only one runnable per class, not per player runner!

 Ideas:
 - enchantments